 For those on the tightest of budgets looking for a cheap hotel in Palawan there are some beachfront choices in the El Nido town area.
 The town is a quaint rural coastal village with a few alleys, dive shops, seafront bars, and island-hopping operators along the beachfront.
 Those that don’t want to fly can embark on the 12 to 14 hour journey from Puerto Princesa by jeepney, the more-colourful-than-comfortable public transport mainstay.
-The El Nido Boutique & Art Café (tel: 916-628-6665 or 918-328-7487, www.elnidoboutiqueandartcafe.com) has a friendly pair of owners at the helm –Swiss and Thai.
+The El Nido Boutique & Art Café (tel: 92-0902-6317, www.elnidoboutiqueandartcafe.com) has a friendly pair of owners at the helm – Swiss and Thai.
 Swiss national Judith, is the epicentre of all activity.

 Dolarog gardens/ photo: hotel

 She knows a thing or two about the area and can organise boats, tours, flights and anything else for you while you munch on savouries from their little kitchen.
-A three-day two-night package is priced at around P3,800 (double) including breakfast, island hopping, snorkelling gear and airport transfer.
+A three-day two-night kayaking package is priced at around P2,500 (single) including breakfast, island hopping, and snorkelling gear.

-Also in town, El Nido Sands Inn is cheaper at P350 for a fan-cooled room and there’s the reinvigorated eight-room Marina Garden Beach Resort (tel: 926-684-0691, P500 up for a Native Cottage or P1,500 up for a Country Villa) now under a “new and excited management team”.
-This is a family-run establishment – three generations of the Ordonez family.
+Also in town, El Nido Sands Inn is P600 for a fan-cooled room (P1,100 for aircon) and there’s the reinvigorated eight-room Marina Garden Beachfront Inn (tel: 917-624-7722, P1,200 for a Native Cottage or P1,890 up for a Country Villa), a family-run establishment – three generations of the Ordonez family.

-Several El Nido budget hotels and inns are listed by the El Nido Tourism Office (www.elnidotourism.com).
+Several El Nido budget hotels and inns are listed by the El Nido Palawan website (www.elnidopalawan.com).
 Note that many of these numbers are for mobile phones and since reception can be patchy at best of times there’s no guarantee you’ll get through.
 Also bear in mind that several cheap hotels may not accept credit cards.
 Meanwhile the El Nido Tourism Office tweets visitor information occasionally that might be of interest (@elnidotourism).

 El Nido budget hotel choices continue with Greenviews Resort, a quaint, woody set of double or family-size cottages, each with separate balconies and aircon if required.
 There is a second-storey restaurant where you can enjoy the striking sunsets.
-The intriguing Og's Lodging House (tel: 917-850-29948, P300-P800) is up some concrete stairs where Og and the missus will be found, with four fan-cooled rooms and one air-con room.
+The intriguing Og's Beach Pension (tel: 917-850-29948, P300-P800) is up some concrete stairs where Og and the missus will be found, with four fan-cooled rooms and one air-con room.
 These are clean and tidy and cozy indeed and the Ogs, despite their Ogre-ish name, are friendly to a fault.

 Taytay, Port Barton, Honda Bay, Mindoro

-An hour's flight south from El Nido and a short boat trip from the air strip is El Nido Resorts' 2010 acquisition, the Apulit Island Resort in Taytay, Palawan (at one time Noah).
-The resort is set on a beautiful self-contained island with beach stretches and shallows for snorkelling.
+An hour's flight south from El Nido and a short boat trip from the air strip is El Nido Resorts' 2010 acquisition, the aforementioned Apulit Island Resort in Taytay, Palawan (at one time Noah).
 A 17th century Spanish fortress sits brooding over Taytay, the original capital of Palawan.
-On Apulit Island look forward to kayaking, diving trips and mangrove tours.
-The more intrepid can spend an afternoon spelunking and exploring caves.
-Enjoy the marine sports centre or laze in the massage cabana.
-There are 50 over-water cottages in Filipino style with all modern comforts arrayed around the cove looking onto stunning blue seas.
 Guests can fly to the area (Taytay) directly from Manila too on a 19-seater Island Transvoyager Dornier aircraft.

 A swank jump-off with rustic back-to-nature overtones off the northeast coast of Palawan, is the Flower Island Resort, a 40-minute speedboat ride from Taytay (which is served by a small airport on the northwest shores of Palawan Island).
 This is a pearl farming area rich in variety.
-Room rates will be in the region of around US$95, for a single fan-cooled room and around US$140 for an aircon pad, but rates vary according to season.
+Room rates will be in the region of around US$100, for a single fan-cooled room and around US$150 for an aircon pad, but rates vary according to season.

 Bancas can be individually chartered farther south in Port Barton for private trips to El Nido, and there are large seagoing bancas capable of making the passage from Busuanga to El Nido, again on private charter.
 Banca travel along the coast is by far the best way to see the beauty of this incredible coastline.

-Last but certainly not least, on a private resort island off the west coast of Mindoro, Pandan Island Resort (tel: [63-919] 305-7821, fax: [63-2] 525-1811, email@example.com or www.pandan.com, budget rooms from P600, bungalow from P1,200) is a laid-back option with good rates and a few family bungalows.
-It offers transfers from San Jose (Mindoro) and a few other areas by banca and jeepney for about US$200 per seven people, so the price will depend on the party size.
+Last but certainly not least, on a private resort island off the west coast of Mindoro, Pandan Island Resort is a laid-back option with good rates, a few family bungalows, and excellent diving options.
+It offers transfers from San Jose (Mindoro) and a few other areas by banca and jeepney.
+The price will depend on the party size.
 There is also a sea plane option.
 Dives in the area include a beginner's house reef up to 20m, a “Coral Garden” going down to 25m, a “Napoleon Wall” with ample sightings of Napoleon wrasse, tuna and trevally, and Apo Reef that hosts more coral species than the whole of the Caribbean.
 The resort is run by whimsical Frenchman Dominique, and his parrot.
 The other inhabitants of the island are birds and butterflies.